 14. AI Saturdays

-AI Saturdays (AKA AI6) is a global community aimed making aritificial intelligence education accessible to anyone.
-As such, it is open to both developers and tech enthusiasts, who want to "kickass in AI".
+AI Saturdays (AKA AI6) is a global community aimed making artificial intelligence education accessible to anyone.
+As such, it is open to both developers and tech enthusiasts who want to "kickass in AI".

-Tejumade Afonja and Azeez Oluwafemi organized and first 16-week cycle of AI6 in Lagos last year.
-Within this short period, AI Saturdays Lagos has birthed chapters in Abuja, Abeokuta and Ibadan.
+Tejumade Afonja and Azeez Oluwafemi organized and first 16-week cycle of AI6 in Lagos in 2018.
+And since then, AI Saturdays Lagos has birthed chapters in Abuja, Abeokuta and Ibadan.
 Join the community to be a part of the next cohort.

 B. Communities for Designers